cryotools/matilda/README.md

 To use the whole package, the following steps are recommended:
 - Load your data.
 - Define the spin-up and simulation periods.
 At least one year of spin-up is recommended.
-- Specify you catchment properties (catchment area, glacierized area, average elevation, average glacier elevation).
+- Specify your catchment properties (catchment area, glacierized area, average elevation, average glacier elevation).
 - Define the output frequency (daily, weekly, monthly or yearly).
 - Specify parameters as you please using the *MATILDA_parameter* function.
 If no parameters are specified, default values are applied.
 - Run the data preprocessing with the *MATILDA_preproc* function.